sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/data-modeling-many-many-relations/README.md

 ![ERD student enrollment course](assets/erd-many-to-many-2.png)

 This new entity is called a join table.
-Join tables are often fairly abstract ("enrollment" is a more abstract idea than either "student" or "course"), but they're also often useful in other ways.
-For example, an `enrollment` table may contain other information, such as the term of the enrollment or whether it's been paid for yet.
-The join table may even have its own relationships, such as which registrar performed the enrollment.
+Join tables are often abstract (_enrollment_ is a more abstract idea than either _student_ or _course_), but they're also useful in other ways.
+For example, an `enrollment` table may contain additional information such as the term of the enrollment or whether it's been paid for yet.
+The join table may even have its own relationships, such as a referencde to which registrar performed the enrollment.

-When possible, try to come up with a descriptive name for the join table, as doing so may be helpful in deciding which data belongs on it and which other relationships it may have.
-This isn't always possible, in which case it's also acceptable to combine the two names of the tables its joining (eg. `student_course`).
+When possible, try to come up with a descriptive name for join tables.
+Doing so may be helpful in deciding which data belongs on it and which other relationships it may have.
+This isn't always possible, in which case it's also acceptable to combine the two names of the tables its joining, such calling an enrollment `student_course`.

 ## Additional Resources